 In their citation awarding al-Kharrat the Mahfouz Medal, the judges stated: “Rama and the Dragon is considered a breakthrough in the literary history of modern Arabic fiction.”

 Edwar al-Kharrat was born, raised, and educated in Alexandria.
 His first book of short stories, High Walls, was published in 1959.
 Since then he has written novels, criticism, and poetry.
 He is the winner of numerous international awards, including the Cavafis Prize.

 Ferial Ghazoul is an Iraqi scholar, critic, and translator.
-She is professor of English and comparative literature at the American University in Cairo and editor of Alif: Journal of Comparative Poetics.
-She has translated modern Arabic poetry and fiction to English and critical theory from English and French to Arabic.
+She is professor of English and comparative literature at the American University in Cairo and formerly editor of Alif: Journal of Comparative Poetics.
+She has written extensively on medieval literature in comparative context, on modernism in Europe, on postcolonialism, and on gender studies.

 John Verlenden is a writing instructor in the Department of Rhetoric and Composition at the American University in Cairo, and an anthologized writer of short stories.
 He and Ferial Ghazoul won the King Fahd translation prize from the University of Arkansas in 1997 for Egyptian poet Muhammad Afifi Matar's Quartet of Joy.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.